DEFRA/epr-backend/docs/architecture/decisions/0021-concurrent-summary-log-submission.md

 **Rationale**:

 - Verifies summary log is still current for org/reg before starting (prevents stale submissions)
-- Recalculates transformations using same `validatedAt` timestamp as validation phase
+- Uses shared transformation logic with same `validatedAt` timestamp as validation phase
-- Org/reg constraint ensures waste records may have changed but preview stats are still accurate
+- Produces identical versions to what user saw in preview (deterministic and guaranteed)
-- Produces identical versions to what user saw in preview (deterministic)
+- Org/reg constraint ensures waste records may have changed but calculations remain valid
 - Application layer owns business logic (delta calculation, status determination)
 - Repository receives clean instructions: "append these versions"
 - If processing 15k records becomes a memory concern, this can be batched

-### 5. MongoDB Adapter Implementation
+### 6. MongoDB Adapter Implementation

 The waste records MongoDB adapter implements `appendVersions`: